Gig worker: United States

-In 2015 nearly one-in-ten Americans (8%) have earned money using digital platforms to take on a job or task.
-Meanwhile, nearly one-in-five Americans (18%) have earned money by selling something online, while 1% have rented out their properties on a home-sharing site.
-Adding up everyone who has performed at least one of these three activities, some 24% of American adults have earned money in the "platform economy" in 2015.
+In 2015, nearly one in ten Americans (8%) earned money using digital platforms to take on a job or task.
+Meanwhile, nearly one in five Americans (18%) have earned money by selling something online, while 1% have rented out their properties on a home-sharing site.
+Adding up everyone who has performed at least one of these three activities, some 24% of American adults earned money in the "platform economy" in 2015.

-In 2022, the U.S. Department of Labor released a proposal to revise the Department’s guidance on how to determine who is an employee or independent contractor under the Fair Labor Standards Act (FLSA).
+In 2022, the U.S. Department of Labor released a proposal to revise the Department's guidance on determining whether someone is an employee or an independent contractor under the Fair Labor Standards Act (FLSA).
 The proposed rule would make it easier for gig workers/independent contractors to gain full employee status.
 Companies would be required to provide rights and benefits to gig workers/independent contractors equivalent to standard employees.
-These benefits include minimum wage, health insurance, social security contributions, and unemployment insurance.
+These benefits include the minimum wage, health insurance, Social Security contributions, and unemployment insurance.
 The rule would replace a previous one enacted under the Trump administration that made it more difficult for a gig worker/independent contractor to be classified as an employee.

 Age disparities

 Eligible workers of all ages participate in the gig economy.
-The highest percentage of Americans who report having earned money at least once via gig work found through an online platform are those between the ages of 18 and 29, at 30%.
-Participation drops to 18% for individuals between 30 and 49 years of age, and lower than that for individuals 50 and older.
+The highest percentage of Americans who report having earned money at least once via gig work through an online platform is among those aged 18-29, at 30%.
+Participation drops to 18% for individuals between 30 and 49 years of age and is lower than for those 50 and older.
 The consulting firm McKinsey attributes the difference in participation by age in part to the low barrier of entry into gig work as young adults are still developing marketable skill sets for other lines of work.

-The American Enterprise Institute (AEI) finds that despite the general decline in gig workforce participation with age, approximately 20% of retired Americans participate in the gig economy, primarily by performing services such as tutoring, rental hosting, caring for pets, and ride-hail driving.
+The American Enterprise Institute (AEI) finds that, despite a general decline in gig workforce participation with age, approximately 20% of retired Americans participate in the gig economy, primarily by providing services such as tutoring, hosting rentals, caring for pets, and ride-hail driving.
 AEI states that the increase in gig work participation following retirement is due in part to fear of financial preparedness for retirement, given the increase in life expectancy or the effect of economic decline on the value of retirement accounts.
-However, AEI also cites boredom as a significant reason for participation, with 96% of gig workers over 65 claiming they feel more fulfilled in life when they maintain a job they enjoy.
+However, AEI also cites boredom as a significant reason for participation, with 96% of gig workers over 65 reporting they feel more fulfilled when they maintain a job they enjoy.